YonatanHen/IMDB-Movies-Recommendations-App/README.md

 <img width="1238" alt="image" src="https://github.com/YonatanHen/Tondo-task/assets/57364867/09b0fced-eea7-423a-b686-79e209449d92">

 ## Side Notes:
-- The Tkinter GUI works a little bit slow on my PC.
 - This Project was built on MacOS (M1 processor)
 - Please reach out to me if any clarifications are required or updates should be done in the project.
 - The search is based on the following URL: https://www.imdb.com/search/title/?title_type=feature,tv_movie (returns only the movies as this is a movie recommendations app)